-Association members are subject to assessments to provide funds for the Association's operating expenses, future capital acquisitions, and major repairs and replacements.
+The Financial Accounting Standards Board (FASB) issued new guidance in 2021 that created Topic 606, Revenue from Contracts with Customers, in the Accounting Standard Codification (ASC).
+The Association does not believe the performance obligation relating to the replacement fund meets the required contractual liability obligations necessary to implement ASC606.
+Therefore, the Association has chosen not to change its revenue recognition accounting policies until such time that authoritative accounting guidance for the common interest reality association is issued or industry consensus is achieved.
+As a result, Association members are subject to assessments to provide funds for the Association's operating expenses, future capital acquisitions, and major repairs and replacements.
 Assessments receivable at the balance sheet date represent fees due from unit owners.

 The Association's policy is to retain legal counsel and place liens on the properties of homeowners whose assessments are thirty days or more delinquent.
-Management analyzes the collectability of assessments receivable on a regular basis and allows for bad debt expense for those it feels are not collectible.
+The Association treats uncollectible assessments as credit losses.
+Methods, inputs and assumptions used to evaluate when assessments are considered uncollectible include closely monitoring of outstanding assessment balances by management, member payment history of outstanding assessment balances, and susceptibility to factors outside the Association's control.
+Management analyzes the collectability of assessments receivable on a regular basis and allows for credit losses for those it feels are not collectible.
 Any excess assessments at year end are retained by the Association for use in the succeeding year.